rob-Hitchens/sdk-tutorials/b9lab-content/3-main-concepts/11-base-app.md

 }
 ```

-Extending the application with BaseApp gives the former access to all of BaseApp's methods.
+Extending the application with BaseApp gives the application access to all of BaseApp's methods.
 Developers compose their custom application with the modules they want, while not having to concern themselves with the hard work of implementing the ABCI, the service routers and state management logic.

 ### Type Definition